 Yes!
 Reindeer are real and these gorgeous mammals don’t just live at the North Pole.
-We are counting down 5 days of Christmas science projects for kids with a little bit of Christmas biology, specifically fun reindeer facts.
+We are counting down with a little bit of Christmas biology, specifically fun reindeer facts.
 You can learn more about these interesting furry animals as you countdown to Christmas!

 FUN FACTS ABOUT REINDEER FOR KIDS